 How to Prevent IRS Liens and Levies

 The worst thing you can do is ignore notices.
 The IRS only takes these extreme measures after they have exhausted every other possible way of retrieving the debt that is owed to them and only after several failed attempts to get your attention.
-Before the IRS serves notice of a tax lien, levy or garnishment, take action and call a qualified Michigan tax attorney who can put a stop to these actions before they happen.
+Before the IRS serves notice of a tax lien, levy or garnishment, take action and call a qualified IRS and state tax attorney who can put a stop to these actions before they happen.
 Don’t wait.